JV Flex engages people 18 years+ living in Portland or Seattle to experience a JVC Northwest values-driven year of service within their communities.

 Meaningful, Full-Time Service

-Partner Agencies provide opportunities for the Non-Residential JV AmeriCorps member to spend 32-40 hours per week in direct service, capacity building, training and enrichment, supervision, and staff meetings.
-This full-time position ensures that Non-Residential JV AmeriCorps members are able to complete at least 1700 hours by the end of their service term, as is required for the Education Award.
+Partner Agencies provide opportunities for the JV AmeriCorps member to spend 32-40 hours per week in direct service, capacity building, training and enrichment, supervision, and staff meetings.
+This full-time position ensures that JV AmeriCorps members are able to complete at least 1700 hours by the end of their service term, as is required for the Education Award.
 For a more detailed description of what constitutes direct service, click here.

 - Eight hours per day, five days per week, with two consecutive days off per week.